|

 naïve classical self-deception.
 (It is worth your while

-to ponder how classicism's concept of 'unchanging' is
+to ponder how classicism's concept

-paradoxically and dyslexically averse its own J.
+of 'unchanging' is paradoxically and dyslexically averse its

-C. Maxwellian mandate for universal, spiralling,
+mandate for universal, spiralling, and inevitable entropic

 heat death.
 See similar commentary under uncertainty.